Can You Stain MDF? (Type of Stain To Use & How-To)

 3. Apply a Washcoat

-To prevent a patchy or splotchy finish and help the surface absorb stain evenly, apply a shellac-based washcoat.
-You can use sanding sealer or wood conditioner as an alternative to a washcoat.
+You can use sanding sealer or wood conditioner as an alternative to washcoat.

-On average, it takes wood stain 1-2 hours to dry enough for a re-coat.
-If the wood stain is too thick, thin it with mineral spirits in a ratio of 1:2 (1 part mineral spirits to 2 parts of wood stain).
+If the oil-based wood stain is too thick, thin it with mineral spirits in a ratio of 4:1 (4 parts stain to 1 part thinner).

 Can You Change the Color of the MDF furniture?